GrimLink/dotfiles/README.md

 ## Setup

-You can clone the repository wherever you want.
+You can download or clone the repository wherever you want.

 _I like to keep it in `~/dotfiles`._